andrewheiss/Dissertation/Writing/3_ingo_survey/ingo_survey.md

 Differences in instrumental approaches, operational flexibility

+How operate

 Size, volunteers, money, etc. = show how NGOs differ across groups or types of issues

+What they do in country - Q4.3

+Time in country

 ### Relationship with the government